AndhiMardianto/MyCalculator/addon/doc/en/readme.md

-# My Calculator NVDA Addon v1.0.0
+# My Calculator NVDA Addon

-## My Calculator

-**Author:** Andhi Mardianto

 ## Introduction

-My Calculator NVDA Addon is a calculator designed for a better user experience.
+**My Calculator NVDA Addon** is a calculator designed for NVDA users, offering multiple calculation methods and an improved user experience.

+### Key Features:
+- **Calculation Methods**:
+  - *Standard*: Follows the standard order of operations.
+  - *Left-to-Right*: Calculates operations from left to right, ignoring operator precedence.
+  - Press the *Help* button in the main dialog for detailed explanations.

+- **Easy Navigation**:
-Press `NVDA+Shift+M` to open the calculator and enter the calculation you want to perform.
+  - Press `NVDA+Shift+M` to open the calculator.
-Each time you input a value, a beep sound will be heard.
+  - Enter your calculations and hear a beep sound with every input.
+  - View the history of previous calculations.
-Press `Enter` or `Tab` to move the focus to the result.
+  - Press `Enter`, `Tab`, or `=` to move the focus to the result.

+- **Copy Results**:
-You can also copy the result to the clipboard.
+  - Copy the result to the clipboard for further use.
-Press `Esc` to close the program.
+  - Press `Esc` to close the calculator.

-## NOTE

-- The letter `X` is allowed for multiplication.
+### Notes:
+- By default, the calculator uses the *Standard* calculation method when opened.
-- The symbol `:` is allowed for division.
+- The letter **X** can be used for multiplication, and the symbol **:** for division.
-- Invalid inputs will trigger a long beep sound and be removed from the input field.
+- Invalid inputs will be automatically removed from the input field.

+## How to Use
+1. Ensure NVDA is active.
+2. Press `NVDA+Shift+M` to open the calculator dialog.
+3. Enter your calculation and follow the prompts.
+4. Use the described keyboard shortcuts to navigate and retrieve results.

+## Feedback and Contributions
+We welcome feedback and contributions!
+If you encounter a bug or have suggestions to improve the addon, feel free to open an *issue* in this [GitHub repository](#).

-## Release v1.0.0
+## License

-**First Launch**
+This project is licensed under the **GPL-2.0 License**.
+Refer to the `LICENSE` file for more details.

+---

+Thank you for using **My Calculator NVDA Addon**!
+We hope it makes your daily activities easier.